isabella232/journeys.en/help/using/functions/functioninlastmonths.md

 # inLastMonths {#inLastMonths}

-Function defining if a given date or dateTime is between now and now - delta months.
+Returns true if a given date or dateTime is between now and now - delta months.

 ## Category